tdarusch/2022_WoundSimulations/README.md

 ***

-### Some source method in my build have been modified for our tests to work properly, I will revise and indicate which methods/classes in the Chaste src need to be modified for proper compilation.
+### Some source dependencies in my build have been modified for our tests to work properly, I will revise and indicate which methods/classes in the Chaste src need to be modified for proper compilation.